muthumajohn/ble-visibility-map/README.md

 The **BLE Visibility Map** is an educational project designed to demonstrate how Bluetooth Low Energy devices can be discovered, profiled, tagged, monitored, and analyzed from a cybersecurity perspective.

 Modern devices broadcast BLE advertisement packets even when not connected.
-This system captures those broadcasts using a scanning gateway (ESP32), sends them to a Python backend for processing, and visualizes them in a React-based web dashboard built with **Mantine UI**.
+This system captures those broadcasts using a scanning gateway, sends them to a Python backend for processing, and visualizes them in a React-based web dashboard built with **Mantine UI**.

 Users can: